Skip to main content

 Manhattan Project/Atomic Bomb

-Oppenheimer is more than just one of the summer's hottest new movies (What about Barbie?); it's a timely portal into a crucial chapter in history.
-As we approach the anniversary of the atomic bombings of Hiroshima and Nagasaki, Japan, Aug.
+Oppenheimer is more than just one of summer 2023's hottest movies; it's a timely portal into a crucial chapter in history.
+As we recognize the anniversary of the atomic bombings of Hiroshima and Nagasaki, Japan, Aug.
 6 and 9, 1945, respectively, revisiting the Manhattan Project, the program that produced the first atomic bombs, gains particular relevance.
 It compels us to reflect on the far-reaching consequences of these weapons, the complex ethical dilemmas surrounding their creation and use, and the profound change they brought about in the nature of warfare and human existence.

 Bonus: Barbie!

-Have you seen Barbie yet?
+Have you or your students seen the 2023 hit Barbie?
 If you’re planning to view this with students or a family, make sure to check out Amber Chandler’s Barbie Movie Pre-viewing and Discussion Guide, which provides opportunities to discuss important issues of self-worth, body image, gender roles and philosophy.

 19th Amendment Ratification